simple-login/website/content/blog/email-alias-vs-plus-sign.md

 ### Plus sign trick email address isn't good for privacy

-Though practical, subaddressing is well-known and your real email address can be easily extracted: one just needs to remove the part after the plus sign.
+Though practical, plus sign trick is well-known and your real email address can be easily extracted: one just needs to remove the part after the plus sign.
 For this reason, if your subaddress appears in an email leak (that you can easily verify on https://haveibeenpwned.com), a bad actor can extract your real email address and uses it for a spam/phishing campaign or to match with other data breaches.

 Email addresses that contain the plus sign are sometimes (incorrectly) considered invalid.
 Even worse, a website can silently drop the part after the plus sign and use your real email address instead.